Writing about what it means to be human

 We’ve taught machines to think.
 We’re teaching them to feel.
 But can we teach them to care?

-Join the reader list for launch announcements, the free first chapter of Image Bearers, advance teasers from new releases, and exclusive essays on visionary speculative fiction.
+Join the Reader’s List for launch announcements, the free first chapter of Image Bearers, the free Study Guide and Book Club Guide, advance teasers from new releases, and exclusive essays on visionary speculative fiction.